Webinar

 Managing Partner, Women's Fund

-Laura brings operational perspective as a CEO, Chairman, and executive in technology startups in addition to investing experience.
-As Managing Partner at Ripplecreek Partners’ technology practice and General Partner at FA Technology Ventures, she worked various tech sectors: mobile, consumer, internet, SaaS, cloud-based, marketing, and enterprise software across many economic cycles.
+Laura brings operational perspective as a CEO, Chairman, and executive in technology startups, in addition to investing experience.
+As Managing Partner at Ripplecreek Partners’ technology practice and General Partner at FA Technology Ventures, she worked many tech sectors across many economic cycles.
 She also served as CEO at Handango, creating the first marketplace of mobile apps.
-At Microsoft, she co-founded two businesses as an intra-preneur in an elite swat team spun out of Bill Gates’ office.
-Laura holds an MBA from Harvard Business School and AB in Government from Dartmouth (’89).
+At Microsoft, she co-founded two businesses as an intra-preneur in an elite swat team spun out of Bill Gates’s office.
+Laura holds an MBA from Harvard Business School and AB in Government from Dartmouth.

 Julia Boorstin